The Inside Story of How 382 Recruiters Pursued an Imaginary Engineer

-Find a way to really differentiate yourself and make sure that you stand out -- not from the Amazons, the Facebooks and the Googles, but from all of the other start-ups around the Web.
+Find a way to really differentiate yourself and make sure that you stand out — not from the Amazons, the Facebooks and the Googles, but from all of the other startups around the Web.

-3. "Does it Work?"
+"Does It Work?"

 Inevitably, within a startup-context, you are going to have to hire external recruiters at some point when you’re looking to scale.
-The good news - they can work.
+The good news: They can work.

-The graphic above alludes to the data -- if you separate out the external recruiters for large, established companies and small companies, it turns out that the external recruiters for small start-ups actually do a pretty good job.
+The graphic above alludes to the data — if you separate out the external recruiters for large established companies and small companies, it turns out that the external recruiters for small startups actually do a pretty good job.
 So until you can hire a recruiting team of your own, rest assured.

-Wherry saw this firsthand at 2:20 on a May afternoon when Pete London received an email from a recruiter asking to consider some potential job options.
-A mere fifteen minutes later, Wherry, the engineering manager, got an email from the same person offering to help her find great talent.
+Wherry saw this firsthand at 2:20 on a May afternoon when Pete London received an email from a recruiter asking him to consider some potential job options.
+A mere 15 minutes later, Wherry, the engineering manager, got an email from the same person offering to help her find great talent.
 This external recruiter was pulling Wherry at both ends: literally saying, "Hey Pete, come out of Meebo," and then saying to the engineering manager, "Hey, let me help you find great talent."